 The fifth debate of the series was held here at Knox College on October 7, 1858, on the east lawn of the newly constructed Main building, now called Old Main.
 Plaques of Lincoln and Douglas are placed on the east wall of the Old Main to commemorate the event.
 This building, in fact, is the only remaining original building associated with these famous Lincoln-Douglas debates.

-Now, of course, we would press Lincoln today just as he pressed Douglas on this point: if slavery was as wrong as Lincoln said it was for the reasons he said it was, then it would be intolerable anywhere it existed.
+Now, of course, we would press Lincoln today just as he pressed Douglas on this point: if slavery was as wrong as Lincoln said it was for the reasons he said it was, then it would be intolerable anywhere it existed, the South included.
 Lincoln, in this, was as inconsistent as he accused Douglas of being.
-Slavery consisted of the imprisonment of the innocent, rape, child abduction, forced labor, wage theft, torture, even murder: all incompatible with the Constitution, the Bill of Rights, and the Declaration of Independence.
-Now Lincoln knew this, and pointed out in an earlier speech, ‘A house divided against itself cannot stand.
+Slavery, after all, consisted of the imprisonment of the innocent, rape, child abduction, forced labor, wage theft, torture, even murder: all incompatible with the Constitution, the Bill of Rights, and the Declaration of Independence.
+Now Lincoln knew this: as he pointed out in an earlier speech, ‘A house divided against itself cannot stand.
 I believe this government cannot endure, permanently, half slave and half free.’
-Yet, very much a border state man of his time, it took him a long time to reconcile the complex socioeconomic issues surrounding slavery with the convictions of his reason and conscience.
+Yet, very much a border state man of his time, it took him a long time to reconcile the complex socioeconomic issues surrounding slavery with the convictions of his reason and his conscience.
 He may have been willing to allow slavery to continue if that’s what it took to preserve the Union, but as he himself more than hinted at, this would be futile anyway.
-Either slavery would dissolve away on its own, which the Missouri Compromise of 1850, the Kansas-Nebraska Act of 1954, and the Dred Scott decision of 1857 made appear a more distant and unlikely outcome than ever; or, it needed to be abolished.
+Either slavery would dissolve away on its own, which the Missouri Compromise of 1850, the Kansas-Nebraska Act of 1954, and the Dred Scott decision of 1857 made appear a more distant and unlikely outcome than ever; or, slavery needed to be abolished.
 It would take Lincoln quite some time to fully evolve in the courage of his convictions and work to stop slavery everywhere it existed.

 Lincoln was awarded Knox College’s first honorary degree in 1860.
-Barack Obama was accorded that same honor in 2005, and I think Knox College’s progressive founders would be proud.
-Though Lincoln sometimes revealed that he had as many racial prejudices as a typical man of his time, opposing slavery but not believing that black and white people were fully equal or could live together in harmony, his thoughts and feelings in these matters this seemed to change.
+Barack Obama was accorded that same honor in 2005, and I think this would make Knox College’s progressive founders very proud.
+Though Lincoln sometimes revealed that he had as many racial prejudices as a typical man of his time, opposing slavery while not believing that black and white people were fully equal or could live together in harmony, his thoughts and feelings in these matters apparently changed over time.
 As the Civil War went on and he was forced to confront issues of race head-on, he demonstrated growth in his understanding of the evils not only of slavery but of racism generally.
-So much so, in fact, that when Frederick Douglass met Lincoln in person, he had a very positive impression of him, though Douglass had been his long-time, often severe critic.
+So much so, in fact, that when Frederick Douglass met President Lincoln in person, he had a very positive impression of him, though Douglass had been his long-time and often very severe critic.
 They still did not agree on many matters of policy, but Douglass was impressed with Lincoln’s courteous treatment of him and his apparent lack of interpersonal racial prejudice.
 So I think that Abraham Lincoln, after getting used to the idea and observing the proof that it was slavery, not biology, that created the cultural gulf between white and black people, would also be proud that Obama is a fellow honoree and a fellow president, and of his own contributions to making that possible.